 The Tampa Bay Times and The Center for Investigative Reporting broke the charities up into five main categories: children, cancer, police/law enforcement, veterans, fire and other.
 As we stated earlier, these 50 charities account for almost $1 Billion in donations.
 Most of the money went to the people who collected the donations.

 The percentages spent by these “charities” on direct aid to victims range from 0% to a high of only 11.10%.
 Most of the organizations spent between 0.10% and 8.6% of what they collected in direct cash aid.
 This is a far cry from what well-meaning contributors intended for their contributions.

 It’s important to remember that these numbers are just for the 50 worst offenders.
 Charity watchdog organizations say no more than 35% of donations should go to fundraising costs.
 Only two out of the 50 listed met this criteria.
 However, they still spent only 0% and 1.10% on direct cash aid.

 The worst of the worst paid more than 90% of what they collected to solicitors.
-Roughly one-third (33 out of the 50) paid between 70% and 89% to solicitors.
+Roughly two-thirds (33 out of the 50) paid between 70% and 89% to solicitors.
 Overhead costs consumed large chunks of what was remaining.
 Only the very small amount left, may get to the people who actually need it!